qbqbqbqbqbqb/qubit-pipeline/README.md

 this is my pipeline for running qubit. if you are wondering why i did something a certain way, it is because i do not respect python as a language. thank you.

 TODO - by priority
-1. add in twitch raid, follow, & sub events
-2. add controller class to control speech start
-3. add mood class for more advanced prompt control
+1. add mood class for more advanced prompt control
-4. add STT detection with speech and response generation priority for STT
+2. add STT detection with speech and response generation priority for STT
-5. ability to send events from elsewhere so she can reference whats on screen
+3. ability to send events from elsewhere so she can reference whats on screen
+4. Improve status controller to handle pause/resume

 MAYBE
 - add singing via audio files